 2. Negotiate a Partial Payment on Your Account

 If it’s too late to dispute DRS’s claim or the agency was able to validate the debt you owe, get ready to negotiate with the debt collector.

-By offering DRS a partial payment, you may be able to negotiate the removal of the collections account from your credit report.
+By offering DRS a partial payment, as a result, you may be able to negotiate the removal of the collections account.

 When you and the agency come to a consensus, and payment is made, your credit score should improve, with the collections account removed.